Wills, Trusts & Probate

 What is the difference between a will and a trust?

-Do I need an estate plan if I have a small estate?
+Do I need an estate plan if my estate is small?

-It is recommended to review your estate plan every few years or after major life events such as marriage, divorce, the birth of a child, or significant changes to your assets.
-Regular updates ensure your plan reflects your current wishes and complies with any changes in California law, keeping your documents effective and relevant.
+It is generally advisable to review your estate plan every few years and after major life events such as marriage, divorce, the birth of a child, or significant changes to your assets.
+Regular reviews ensure documents remain up to date and aligned with your current wishes and circumstances.
+Changes in California law or in account ownership can also affect how your plan functions, so periodic checkups help avoid unintended consequences.
+Keeping a routine schedule for review makes updates easier and helps maintain continuity for your family over time.

 What happens if I die without a will in California?

-How do I start the estate planning process with LA Estate Plans?
+How do I get started with LA Estate Plans?